Paradoxxs/Cybersecurity/SIEM.md

-Security information and event management are where all the [[Log]] data is centralized into one place to be cross examen.
+Security information and event management are where all the [[Log]] data is centralized into one place to be crosse xamen.

 An example of a [[SIEM]] would be elastic with [[Kibana]] with [[Elasticsearch]] as its database engine.
 Another example of SIEM is [[Splunk]].